walshthomas/walshthomasdotcom/content/authors/admin/_index.md

   url: https://www.eui.eu/en/academic-units/department-of-economics

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include macro and labour economics, monetary and fiscal policy, and job search.

 # Interests to show in About widget
 interests:
-- Macroeconomics
-- Firm Dynamics
+- Firm and Worker Dynamics
 - Monetary and Fiscal Policy
 - Job Search and Unemployment
+- Econometrics

 # Education to show in About widget
 education: